biocore/american-gut-web/README.rst

    ./scripts/ag make test
    python amgut/webserver.py

 Navigating to localhost:8888 will now show the american gut site.
 Try using ``tst_ACJUJ`` as the username to log in.
 All test kits have ``test`` as their password.
+More users can be found by navigating to users in the psql postgres database.

+Additional test data can be downloaded into your base data directory from the ``test_data`` file and used for username ``cs_qdnyn``.
+This data was used for testing interactivity specifically.

 .. |Build Status| image:: https://travis-ci.org/biocore/american-gut-web.svg?branch=master
    :target: https://travis-ci.org/biocore/american-gut-web